 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities Statement of Net Position.
 Bond/Warrant premiums and discounts are deferred and amortized over the life of the debt.
-Bonds/Warrants payable are reported net of the applicable bond/warrant premium or discount.
+Bonds/Warrants payable are reported at gross with the applicable bond/warrant premium or discount reported on a separate line.
 Bond/Warrant issuance costs are reported as an expense in the period incurred.